FCocoletziA/test_lapidarist/README.md

 # README

 This is a repository for sharing my solution to Intelimétrica's Data Science test.
 The time used for cracking the problem was about 5 hours.
+More time was taken for the presentation and other documentation.

 The language used for solving the problem is `python`.
 The libraries used for the test are
 - numpy